Last updated 10 June 2026

 NET Pay Arrangement

 The NHS Pension Scheme uses a NET pay arrangement.
-Contributions are deducted from your gross pay before income tax is calculated, so you receive full tax relief automatically through your payslip.
+Your contribution is the tier rate applied to your pensionable payyour basic salary plus any pensionable allowances, which can be less than your total gross pay.
+It’s taken off before income tax is worked out, so you get full tax relief automatically through your payslip.

 National Insurance is still calculated on your full gross pay before pension.
 This is a key difference from salary sacrifice, where both tax and NI are reduced.
 For most NHS staff on standard AfC contracts, salary sacrifice is not available.